-By default all Pagely applications deploy with a Apache NGINX reverse proxy.
-WordPress was traditionally deployed on a LAMP Stack (the A representing Apache), but in general NGINX is better at handling requests.
+By default, all Pagely applications deploy with an Apache NGINX reverse proxy.
+WordPress was traditionally deployed on a LAMP stack (the A representing Apache), NGINX is generally better at handling requests.
 As such, NGINX would serve as a bridge between the traditional web server (Apache) and the outside world to increase performance while maintaining compatibility with older methods.

 NOTE: If you switch your site to NGINX-only this will remove the ability to use .htaccess.
 For our shared customers, support will be limited if you require specific NGINX rules that you can normally do via .htacccess.
 Shared customers will need to use this plugin for standard 301 redirects.